The natural world is a treasure trove of learning and wisdom...

 Maytime Bealtinne Art Exhibition, Taste Cafe, Swindon.

-Green Man crafted by Lynette Thomas
+Green Man crafted and photographed by Lynette Thomas

 Wood Carving and Green Woodwork Workshops